esteuwu/esteuwu/README.md

   - [motorola-astro](https://wiki.postmarketos.org/wiki/Motorola_One_Fusion_(motorola-astro))
     - First device to mainline.
 Got it to a somewhat working state.
   - [motorola-bronco](https://wiki.postmarketos.org/wiki/Motorola_ThinkPhone_by_motorola_(motorola-bronco))
-    - Semi-daily driver.
+    - Second device to mainline and semi-daily driver.
 Writing code to make it possible :D

 In case you need to contact me, you can do so on Signal as `@esteuwu.89`.